cfgbengaluru24/Team-29/README.md

 flask run

+> Setting Up Streamlit file
+1. unzip crew_tutorial
+2. app.py for visualization
+3. Both of them are deployed on streamlit cloud

 Frontend Modules
 AdminDashboard
 The AdminDashboard component provides an interface for administrators to manage trainers and view their information.
 It features: